Motor racing-Ferrari show off new SF1000 car with a touch of theatre

 REGGIO EMILIA, Italy, Feb 11 (Reuters) - Ferrari showed off their 2020 Formula One car with a theatrical show of pride and passion on Tuesday, assuring success-starved fans that it was also very different under the skin to last year's model.

-The SF1000 car, marking the Italian team's 1,000th race this year, is the car Ferrari hope will end six years of Mercedes domination and dash Lewis Hamilton's bid to equal Michael Schumacher's record seven titles.
+The SF1000, marking the Italian team's 1,000th race that comes up this year, is the car Ferrari hope can end six years of Mercedes domination and dash Lewis Hamilton's bid to equal Michael Schumacher's record seven titles.

-If the red car looks superficially similar to the 2019 challenger, team principal Mattia Binotto said appearances were deceptive.
+If the red machinelooked superficially similar under the stage lights to the 2019 version, team principal Mattia Binotto said appearances were deceptive.

-"We have been as extreme in all the concepts as we could," he told a global audience watching as the car made its appearance on stage at Reggio Emilia's opulent Romolo Valli theatre.
+"We have been as extreme in all the concepts as we could," he told a global audience watching as the car made its appearance on stage at Reggio Emilia's opulent Romolo Valli opera house.

 "The entire car, power unit, has been packaged to have a very narrow and slim body shape.

-"It may look very similar to last year but, believe me, its completely different and a lot of the concepts are very extreme," he added.
+"It may look very similar to last year but, believe me, it's completely different and a lot of the concepts are very extreme," added the Swiss-born Italian, who is starting his second year at the helm.

-Four-times champion Sebastian Vettel, on stage with Monegasque team mate Charles Leclerc, gave it his immediate seal of approval.
+Four-times world champion Sebastian Vettel, on stage with 22-year-old Monegasque team mate Charles Leclerc, gave it his immediate seal of approval.

-"I like it a lot," said the German.
+"I like it a lot," said the German, who also showed off his Italianin addressing the audience.
 "And it's a little bit more red than last year."

+Ferrari won three races last year, two for Leclerc and the other for Vettel, and finished runners-up to Mercedes who won both titles for an unprecedented sixth successive season.

+The 2019 season proved a particularly cold shower for the only team to have competed in every championship since the start in 1950, with the car raising hopes by being quickest in pre-season testing only to then fail to deliver as expected.

 ((alan.baldwin@thomsonreuters.com; +442075427933;))